 This research indicates that in the future it might be possible to use probiotics more effectively to prevent cancer and other serious diseases.
 How?
-A doctor can analyse the bacteria residing in a person’s gut and determine which specific bacteria strains are needed.
+A doctor can analyze the bacteria residing in a person’s gut and determine which specific bacteria strains are needed.
 After this is determined, it’s a fairly easy task to add the probiotic gut bacteria that are involved in reducing this individual’s risk of developing cancer.
 How can specific probiotic strains be added?
-There are serveral ways.
+There are several ways.

 - By consuming a high-quality probiotic supplement containing the specific bacteria in the right amount.